Ex-Offender Re-Entry Services Guide

 Foundation for the Mid South (Mississippi Reentry Guide )

 This 196-page Mississippi Reentry Guide is intended to provide essential information and resources about services to ex-offenders and those that support them.
 Their goal is to ensure that those leaving incarceration will have an easier and more successful transition back into their community.
-Serves people in Mississippi only.
+The directory includes national, state, and local resources organized by county, region and topic.
+Available in full online.
+Serves Mississippi only.

 The Exoneration Project